About the Company

-About the Company: Pacific Urban Residential (‘PUR’) is an industry leading multifamily investment firm and pension fund manager.
-Headquartered in Northern California’s innovative Silicon Valley, PUR is focused exclusively on the multifamily rental space.
+Pacific Urban Residential (“PUR”) is an industry leading multi-family investment firm and pension fund manager.
+Headquartered in Northern California’s innovative Silicon Valley, PUR is focused exclusively on the multi-family rental space.
 The firm has successfully deployed well-timed strategies to the benefit of its institutional partners and stakeholders throughout the Western United States.
 Since its inception in 1998, Pacific has completed over $5 billion in apartment transactions on behalf of its own account and those of its strategic institutional partners.
-Today, PUR has four offices located along the West Coast, with over forty professionals and an owned apartment portfolio in excess of $2 billion dollars.
+Today, PUR has four offices along the West Coast, with over forty professionals and an owned apartment portfolio in excess of $3.5 billion.

-Pacific Urban Residential investment strategies include the acquisition and renovation of 10 - 30 year old “vintage” communities, as well as the acquisition of multifamily investments for current cash flow and long-term appreciation.
+Pacific Urban Residential investment strategies include the acquisition and repositioning of 10 to 50-year-old “vintage” apartment buildings, as well as the acquisition of multi-family investments for current cash flow and long-term appreciation.

-Job Description: Pacific Urban Residential, a leading private real estate investment firm, seeks a Senior Asset Manager who will oversee and direct operational, leasing and acquisition aspects of a Western United States portfolio of apartment communities.
-The position reports to the Director of Portfolio Management, and will be based in the firm’s headquarters office in Palo Alto, California.
+Pacific Urban Residential seeks a Senior Asset Manager who will oversee and direct operational, leasing and acquisition aspects of a Western United States portfolio of apartment communities.
+The position reports to the Director of Portfolio Management, and will be based in the firm’s southern California region, preferably in the firm’s west Los Angeles office.

-The Senior Asset Manager will be responsible for “running the business” of a portfolio of multifamily apartments in the Western United States, including formulating and executing short-term and long-term asset management strategies, running property operations, and managing the additions to and sales from the portfolio.
-Additionally, the Senior Asset Manager will be a confident, dynamic and sophisticated investment professional with a thorough understanding of institutional real estate, significant multifamily experience and a demonstrated track record of value creation.
+The Senior Asset Manager will be responsible for “running the business” of a portfolio of multifamily apartments in the Western United States, including formulating and executing short-term and long-term asset management strategies, running property operations, and managing the additions to, and sales from the portfolio.

 - Provide strategic direction for a diverse multifamily portfolio in the Western United States.
-Your portfolio will be largely based in the San Francisco Bay Area, but also includes properties in Oregon and Washington.
+Your portfolio will be based in Southern California, including assets primarily in Los Angeles, Ventura, and Orange Counties.

 - Develop and communicate strategic recommendations regarding optimal exit strategies; work with the disposition team to coordinate and execute successful asset dispositions.